8shashank/youtube-link-checker/README.md

 # youtube-link-checker

-Bookmarklet to check if Youtube links are valid.
+This is a bookmarklet that checks whether Youtube links on a page are valid and strike through the link if it's invalid.